kushvr7/COSMO-LEARN/README.md

 ## Theme-Education

-Problem Statement-To develop an application which uses the technology of augmented reality to propose a revolutionary idea to completely change the primitive methods of learning.
-The idea is to scan certain images which can come alive and teach about themselves.
+Problem Statement- <b>To develop an application which uses the technology of augmented reality to propose a revolutionary idea to completely change the primitive methods of learning.
+The idea is to scan certain images which can come alive and teach about themselves.</b>